AgentAileron/Bash-Journal-Logger/README.md

 ## Placement

 The logger (`Entry_Logger.sh`) should be placed in a subdirectory to the directory that will hold entries.

-The `persist` file should be placed in the same subdirectory.
-Avoid using the directory for entries for anything else
+Avoid using the journal entry directory for anything else

 **EG:**
 ```